-Her first novel Glasshopper (Observer Best Debuts of 2009, Evening Standard Best Books of the Year) was published in 2009.
-An extract from the novel won the Mail on Sunday Novel Competition and was described by judges Fay Weldon, Michael Ridpath and Sir John Mortimer as ‘magnificent’.
-Her second novel Hurry Up and Wait was published to critical acclaim in 2011 and was listed as one of Amazon Kindle’s Customer Favourites in 2011.
-Myriad published her third book, Summer of ’76, in 2013 and her fourth novel, Flight, in May 2015.
+Her award-winning debut Glasshopper (Myriad, 2009) was twice named as one of the best books of the year, and her second novel Hurry Up and Wait was published to critical acclaim being listed as one of Amazon Kindle’s Customer Favourites in 2011.
+Myriad published her third book, Summer of ’76, in 2013 and her fourth novel, Flight, in 2015.
+Isabel is also the best-selling author of psychological thrillers Little Sister and Beautiful Liars.

 Subscribe to Isabel Ashdown’s quarterly newsletter for updates on her books, competitions and events.